ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 Your first step is to decide which format you will write your snippets in.
 You main options are:

-1. **Covered in this article:** Native LuaSnip snippets written in Lua (support for all LuaSnip features, best integration with the general Neovim ecosystem)
+1. **Covered in this article:** Native LuaSnip snippets written in Lua (support for all LuaSnip features, best integration with the larger Neovim ecosystem).
 1. Use third-party snippets written for another snippet engine (e.g. VS Code, SnipMate) and try to parse them with LuaSnip's various snippet loaders.
    Fewer features are available, and complex snippets may not be parseable and will not work.